nouryxd/microservices-with-node/24-basics-of-docker/notes/docker-file.md

 ## Download and install a dependency

 What programs you want
+apk stands for Alpine Linux package manager (since we used Alpine Linux)

 - RUN apk add --update [image]
   - RUN apk add --update redis